72/StickyHeaders-for-Framer/README.md

 - **data:** Expects an **array** with the info needed to create the stamps.
 Each item in the array must be structured like this:
   - y: Stamp's initial Y position.
 (Get this value from your design comp).
   - labelText: Content for stamp's main label.
   - subLabelText: Content for stamp's sublabel.
+If you don't need a subLabel, add it to the array but leave its value empty.
 ```coffeescript
 dataSet = [
 	{"y":50,  "labelText":"9:30", "subLabelText":"AM"},